-Butler accepts transfer hours from only these institutions regionally accredited by the Higher Learning Commission and/pr the U.S. Department of Education (ACE).
+Butler accepts transfer hours these institutions regionally accredited by the Higher Learning Commission or regional accreditations accepted by the U.S. Department of Education.

 All accepted transfer hours will be included in the cumulative grade point average, whether or not the classes apply specifically to the degree or certificate being sought.
-Graduates with grade institutional grade point averages of 3.75 and above are eligible for membership in Order of the Purple.
-To further qualify for Order of the Gold, graduates must have a combined (institutional and transfer) 4.0 grade point average based on final grade point average including any transfer hours.
+Graduates with a combined (institutional and transfer) grade point averages of 3.75 and above are eligible for membership in Order of the Purple.
+To further qualify for Order of the Gold, graduates must have a combined (institutional and transfer) 4.0 grade point average.
 These hours are calculated to include the semester of graduation.

-Both honors are based on the student's qualifying grade point average (see above), including developmental hours, and a minimum of 30 resident Butler hours.
-Academic renewal disqualifies students from eligibility for Order of the Purple or Gold.
-Repeated courses are acceptable.
+Both honors are based on the student's qualifying grade point average (see above), and a minimum of 30 resident Butler hours earned in college level coursework at the time of graduation.